-Selecting the Web Services radio button on the Advanced options dialog (Figure 3.26) instructs the PEM server installer to either install PEM-HTTPD on the current host or update an existing PEM-HTTPD installation.
+Selecting the Web Services radio button on the Advanced options dialog instructs the PEM server installer to either install PEM-HTTPD on the current host or update an existing PEM-HTTPD installation.

-Figure 3.26 - Selecting the Web Services option on the Advanced options dialog.
+Fig. 26: Selecting the Web Services option on the Advanced options dialog

-Please note that the current host may not be the host of the PEM backing database.
+Note: The current host may not be the host of the PEM backing database.

 Before selecting this option, you must have: